siplab-gt/cleo/CONTRIBUTING.md

 # How to contribute

 ## Testing
-We use `pytest` and place tests in the `tests` package parallel to the source package in the repository root.
+We use `pytest` and place tests in the `tests` directory parallel to the source package in the repository root.
 We will also use doctests when possible in the docstrings (in the `Examples` section, [see below](#Documentation)).

 ## Documentation